michaelmior/kvtest/README.md

     ./scripts/test.sh

-Once the server is started, you can invoke the client using the command below.
+Once the server is started and both it finished loading both user and item data, you can invoke the client using the command below.

     python client.py